NCAR/seqgentools/README.rst

       accept infinite sequence as their input(s).
     * test codes in "tests" subdirectory could be a good place to start further investigation.
     * "Wrapper" sequence generator wraps Python sequence data types such as list, tuple, dictionary, string, set, etc.
+    * The name of sequence generators in "seqgentools" starts with a capital letter while "itertools_" starts with a lower-case.
+This is to emphasize that sequence generators are instantiated from class, not from function.

 .. _itertools: https://docs.python.org/3/library/itertools.html